Have you Been Charged with Child Molestation in Georgia?

 Penalty for a Child Molestation Conviction in Georgia

+A person convicted of child molestation in Georgia will be guilty of a felony.
 For the first child molestation conviction, the accused will face a sentence of five to twenty years in prison.
 In addition, the Department of Corrections will provide counseling to the defendant.

 For a second or subsequent conviction of child molestation, the punishment increases to a prison term between ten and thirty years or life in prison.